ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 ## How to design a WeChat?

-In this article, we will explore the design of chat system inlcuding the following points
+In this article, we will explore the design of chat system including the following points.

 - Chat server for real-time messaging
-- Suport group chat
+- Support group chat
 - Presence servers for online/offline status
-- Service discovery supports load balancing
+- Service discovery supports load balancing.
 - Key-value stores for chat history
-- Push notifications services for sending push notification
+- Push notification services for sending push notification.

 ![image-20240511123108871](./12-chat-system.assets/image-20240511123108871.png)

-## The questions to the scope
+## The questions about the scope

-1. Is the chat app 1 on 1 or group based?
+1. Is the chat app 1 on 1 or group-based?
 2. Mobile app?
-Or web app?
+Or a web app?
 Or both?
 3. What's the scale of the app?
 A startup app or massive scale?
 4. Group chat member limit?
 5. Message length limit?
-6. End-to-end encryption required?
+6. Is end-to-end encryption required?
 7. Should server store message?
 How long should we store the chat history?
 Archive?
 8. Should message reception be real-time?
 9. Online status?